SITE MENU

 It was Daniel Campbell of Shawfield and Islay who founded Bowmore in 1768.
 With the streets laid out in a grid pattern, it was the first planned village in Scotland and was part of a resettlement scheme involving people from the old village of Killarow near Islay House (Bridgend).

-The Columba Centre (Ionad Chaluim Chille Ile) is the new Gaelic Language and Heritage Centre just outside Bowmore.
+The Columba Centre (Ionad Chaluim Chille Ile) is the Gaelic Language and Heritage Centre just outside Bowmore.

 BRIDGEND